lost-scripts/lost-scripts.github.io/content/scripts/ls_shapes_window/index.md

 1. **Opening**: Open *Shapes Window* from Moho's *Tools* palette or via its entry in the *Scripts* menu.
 2. **Operating**: Now you can have it permanently open to perform various shape operations.
 3. **Customizing**: Unfold Window's main menu: 🔽 (at top left of the window) to access different settings & actions.
-4. **Tooltips**: Hold the cursor over the different elements to get a hint of their functionality...
+4. **Tooltips**: If *Beginners Mode* is checked, holding the cursor over the different elements will give a hint of their functionality...

 <br>